AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 The example response above shows the following:

-* A response body that includes accounts with all supported types as described in the Account Types table above.
+* Accounts with all supported types as described in the [Account Types](#account-types) table above.

 * An `accountProperties` object for each account.
 This object contains parameters that are specific to the type of account.
 For more information, see the [Account properties](#account-properties) section of this guide.

 * A `uuid` identifier for each account.
-This is not the same as the location `uuid` that is used in the Locations API.
+This is not the same as the [Location](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/cloudloc/locations/) `uuid` that is used in the Locations API.

 ### Request Parameters